IBM-Blockchain/mustgather/README.md

-# IBM Blockchain Platform Must Gather Tool
+# ***IBM Blockchain Platform Must Gather Tool***

+## ***Introduction***

-IBM Blockchain Platform Must Gather is a tool that has two use cases.
-The first use case is to be able to perform checks on your environment.
-This environment can be one with a current IBM Blockchain Platform installation or one you intend to perform an installation on.
+IBM Blockchain Platform Must Gather Tool has two use cases.
+The first use case is to be able to perform checks on your environment, the second use case is to collect logs and information about you environment.
+The environment can be one with a current IBM Blockchain Platform installation or one you intend to perform an installation on.

+### Checks Performed
 The checks which will be performed on a environment without an IBP installation include:

 - Checking the version of Kubernetes used